 - Limited benefit from conventional hearing aids

 - No ear conditions or other medical conditions that would interfere with surgery

 - Family commitment to comply with all evaluations before and after surgery

 - Enrollment in a post-operative rehabilitative and educational program that supports the use of cochlear implants and the development of hearing skills

 Your child's audiologist will discuss in detail the components of the cochlear implant device, its functions, benefits and limitations as well as the surgical process.
 The evaluation, which differs slightly for children and adults, includes the following:

-Medical evaluation — The implant surgeon will take your child's medical history, examine his or her ears and explain the surgical process to you.
-Implant surgeons are part of the Otolaryngology department at UCSF Medical Center.
+Medical evaluation – The implant surgeon will take your child's medical history, examine his or her ears and explain the surgical process to you.
+Implant surgeons are part of the Otolaryngology department at UCSF Benioff Children's Hospitals.

-Computed Tomography (CT) scan — The produces a two-dimensional X-ray of your child's inner ear.
+Computed Tomography (CT) scan – This produces an image of your child's inner ear.
 It allows the surgeon to evaluate the ear's internal structure, recommend which ear to implant and may provide information as to the cause of deafness.

-Psychological screening — This screening is conducted by psychologists at the UCSF Center on Deafness to assess your feelings about hearing loss and the cochlear implant, such as your reasons for seeking the implant for your child and your expectations.
+Psychological screening – Psychologists at the UCSF Center on Deafness will assess your and your child's feelings about hearing loss and the cochlear implant, such as your reasons for seeking the implant for your child and your expectations.